 - Form a business entity, such as a limited liability company or corporation

 - Have a business plan that you can share with the lender if you’re buying or starting a new practice

 - Have a history of paying personal debts on time.
-A personal credit score around 720 or higher can be important for getting good rates, although you can find financing with a lower credit score.
+A personal credit score around 700 or higher can be important for getting the best rates, although you can find financing with a lower credit score.

-Many dentists have several hundred thousand dollars in student loans, which may impact your ability to qualify for financing with a general business lender.
+If you’re like many dentists, you might have several hundred thousand dollars in student debt (dental school is expensive!), which may impact your ability to qualify for financing with a general business lender.
 However, lenders that have experience working with dentists understand that that’s the norm and may ignore the loan balance and focus on your payment history instead.

 Purchasing a practice rather than building your own comes with pros and cons.
-You’ll have immediate cash flow if clients may stick with the practice.
-However, you’ll also inherent potential shortcomings with the staff, equipment, systems, and setup.
+You’ll have immediate cash flow if patients stay with the practice after you acquire it.
+However, you’ll also inherit potential shortcomings with the staff, equipment, systems, and setup.
 You may want to look for a loan that covers renovations or equipment upgrades in addition to the purchase price.

-If you’re already running a dental office, you might need financing to help with cash flow or during a slow business period.
+If you’re already running an existing dental practice, you might need financing to help with cash flow or during a slow business period.
+You may also need additional capital to support marketing efforts, hire additional staff, or simply cover day-to-day operating expenses (i.e. rent, utilities, maintenance costs, etc.).
 In these cases, an online lender that offers quick financing may be a good option.

 Replace Office Equipment